 To verify your voter registration status, please contact your county clerk.

-A photo ID will be requested of you, but you may sign a simple affidavit.
+A photo ID will be requested of you, but you may sign a simple affidavit and have your photo taken.

 Acceptable Federal and State Photo IDs (may be expired within the last five years, unless you are over 65 and then no expiration restrictions apply)